Home

 The application process is fast, recognising the urgency when someone has limited time.
 This is what it involves:

-- Rapid assessment: An assessor will conduct a comprehensive home-based assessment (typically 1-3 hours) to determine your needs and create a support plan.
+1. Rapid assessment: An assessor will do a home-based assessment to determine your needs and create a support plan.

 Preparing for end-of-life care at home